husnjak/IGDB-API-JVM/README.md

 * [apicalypse.io](https://apicalypse.io/)

 ## About the wrapper
-This wrapper is written in Kotlin which uses the JVM and works with both Koltin & Java projects.
+This wrapper is written in Kotlin which uses the JVM and works with both Kotlin & Java projects.
 I have not tested it on other JVM languages but it should work for these languages as well.
 The examples below showcase this wrapper in both Kotlin and Java.

-Feel free to test it on other languages yourselves :)
+Feel free to test it on other languages yourselves 😀

 The Wrapper can handle both the IGDB generated classes and JSON (Strings), I have chosen to make the API's Generated classes ([Protocol Buffers](https://developers.google.com/protocol-buffers/)) the standard way because it will make it easier to use as you don't have to create your own classes to hold the information.